Selection criteria for the degrees of Doctor of Philosophy in English; Master of Philosophy in English (Medieval); Master of Studies in English

 Proven and potential academic excellence

-Applicants to the MSt and MPhil programmes are normally expected to be predicted or to have achieved a first-class degree (or equivalent international qualifications) in English Literature and/or English Language, or exceptionally a related subject.
+Applicants to the MSt and MPhil programmes are expected to be predicted or to have achieved a First or a high Upper Second degree (or equivalent international qualifications) in English Literature and/or English Language, or exceptionally in a related subject.
 Applicants to research programmes are normally expected to be predicted or to have achieved a Master’s degree in a relevant subject (preferably English literature or English language) with distinction.
-For applicants with a degree from the USA, the minimum overall GPA we seek is 3.75 with at least 3.85 in the Major.
+For applicants with a degree from the USA, the minimum overall GPA we seek is 3.75, with at least 3.85 in the Major.